The Aberdeen Group, a Boston-based research firm that recently lost several CRM analysts, will now add consultancy

 Several months ago former Aberdeen analyst Denis Pombriant formed his own consultancy, called Beagle Research Group.
 His fellow analysts took product management jobs, Chris Fletcher at Symbol Technology and Karen Smith at Microsoft.

-Aberdeen has tried to battle back in recent years, in the wake of published reports that questioned the influence that vendors exerted on the research firm's
+Aberdeen has tried to battle back in recent years, in the wake of published reports that questioned the influence that vendors exerted on the research firm's work.

 "We think Aberdeen got labeled with that, but it's absolutely a problem with any of our competitors in this market," Bedard said.
 "We've reduced 40% of the revenue in the firm that I would call the 'white paper for hire.'
 Aberdeen simply doesn't do that anymore."